-POLICY H5: DESIGN QUALITY - Development proposals must demonstrate a high quality of design, layout and materials in order to make a positive contribution to the special character of Dunton Bassett Parish.
+POLICY H2: DESIGN QUALITY - Development proposals must demonstrate a high quality of design, layout and materials in order to make a positive contribution to the special character of Dunton Bassett Parish.

 - a) New development should enhance and reinforce the local distinctiveness and character of the area in which it is situated, and proposals should clearly show how the general character, scale, mass, density and layout of the site and the building or extension fits in with the aspect of the surrounding area.
-Care should be taken to ensure that the development minimises disruption of the visual amenity of the street scene and does not impact negatively on any significant wider landscape views. - b) New buildings should follow a consistent design approach in the use of materials, fenestration and the roofline to the building.
-Materials should be chosen to complement the design of the development and add to the quality or character of the surrounding environment. - c) Contemporary and innovative materials and design will be supported where positive improvement can be robustly demonstrated without detracting from the historic context.
+Care should be taken to ensure that the development minimises disruption of the visual amenity of the street scene and does not impact negatively on any significant wider landscape views.
+On development of ten or more dwellings, development should be predominantly two- storey with any three storey dwellings being spread throughout the development. - b) New buildings should follow a consistent design approach in the use of materials, fenestration and the roofline to the building.
+Materials should be chosen to complement the design of the development and add to the quality or character of the surrounding environment. - c) Contemporary and innovative materials and design will be supported where positive improvement can be robustly demonstrated without detracting from the historic context, including varied house types, building widths, styles, details, facing and roofing materials reflecting a varied street scene. - d) Proposals should minimise the impact on general amenity and careful consideration given to noise, odour and light.
+Light pollution should be minimised wherever possible and security lighting should be appropriate, unobtrusive and energy efficient.
+Such security lighting, if essential, should be operated by intruder sensors and illuminated for no longer than 1 minute.
+Lighting design, location, type, lux levels and times of use should follow current best practise e.g. by applying the guidelines in Guidance Note 08/18 Bats and artificial lighting in the UK: Bat Conservation Trust / Institute of Lighting Professional 2018.
+Sports and commercial facilities lighting should be switched off during stipulated "curfew" hours between March and October.

-- d) Proposals should minimise the impact on general amenity and careful consideration given to noise, odour and light.
-Light pollution should be minimised wherever possible and security lighting should be appropriate, unobtrusive and energy efficient. - e) Development should enhance biodiversity and relate well to the topography of the area, with existing trees and hedges preserved whenever possible and watercourses (including ditches) protected and retained as open features where possible. - f) Where possible, enclosure of plots should be of native hedging, wooden fencing, or stone/brick wall. - g) Development is encouraged to incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of renewable and low carbon energy technology, as appropriate; and minimise surface run-off and risk of flooding. - h) Energy and communications connections should be sited below ground. - i) Cabling of at least 7kW is provided to the most practical point in the home to facilitate subsequent installation of a home electric vehicle charging point; - j) Development should incorporate sustainable drainage systems with maintenance regimes to minimise vulnerability to flooding and climate change. - k) Design should ensure appropriate provision for the storage of waste and recyclable material. - I) Adequate off-road parking should be provided, with a minimum of two car parking spaces for dwellings of up to three bedrooms and three spaces for dwellings of four bedrooms or more, in line with Highways Authority requirements.
+- e) Development should enhance biodiversity and relate well to the topography of the area, with existing trees and hedges preserved whenever possible and watercourses (including ditches) protected and retained as open features where possible. - f) Where possible, enclosure of plots should be of native hedging, wooden fencing, or stone/brick wall.
+Walls or fences should include ground level gaps to maintain connectivity of habitat for hedgehogs and other terrestrial animals. - g) Development is encouraged to incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of renewable and low carbon energy technology, as appropriate; and minimise surface run-off and risk of flooding. - h) Energy and communications connections should be sited below ground. - i) Development should incorporate sustainable drainage systems with maintenance regimes to minimise vulnerability to flooding and climate change. - j) Design should ensure appropriate provision for the storage of waste and recyclable material. - k) Adequate off-road parking should be provided, with a minimum of two car parking spaces for dwellings of up to three bedrooms and three spaces for dwellings of four bedrooms or more, in line with Highways Authority requirements.
 Garages should be adjacent to each house and large enough to accommodate modern cars and SUVs.
-Blocks of garages remote from dwellings will not be supported. - m) Innovative designs with varied house types, building widths, styles, details, facing and roofing materials reflecting a varied street scene will be supported.
-On developments of ten or more dwellings, housing development should be predominantly two-storey with any three-storey dwellings being spread throughout the development. - n) Roof and wall construction should incorporate integral bird nest boxes and bat breeding and roosting sites - o) Hedges (or fences with ground-level gaps) should be used for property boundaries to maintain connectivity of habitat for hedgehogs and other terrestrial animals - p) Security lighting, if essential, should be operated by intruder sensors and illuminated for no longer than 1 minute.
-Sports and commercial facility lighting should be switched off during agreed 'curfew' hours between March and October, following best practice guidelines in Bats and Lighting Leicestershire Environmental Records Centre, 2014. - q) Lighting design, location, type, lux levels and times of use should follow current bestpractice, e.g. by applying the guidelines in Guidance note 08/18 Bats and artificial lighting in the UK: Bat Conservation Trust / Institution of Lighting Professionals, 2018.
+Blocks of garages remote from dwellings will not be supported. - Roof and wall construction should incorporate integral bird nest boxes and bat breeding and roosting sites.

-8.1.6 Affordable housing
+8.1.3 Affordable housing